tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-01-26-electric-tables.md

 There are a variety of solutions out there that do things a bit like Electric Tables but none of them seem quite right...

 - Spreadsheets are cumbersome and slow.
 I'll build a Google Doc to compare things but only when the stakes are high enough...
 And firing up a new spreadsheet is slooooow.
 Adding URLs to a spreadsheet is time consuming as you have to copy and paste fields one by one.
-- Airtable is perhaps the closest competitor to Eletric Tables - allowing for tables of data and some limited web extraction.
+- Airtable is perhaps the closest comparison to Electric Tables - allowing for tables of data and some limited web extraction.
 But again - it feels too heavy for the kinds of lightweight uses I'm proposing...
 - Are.na is interesting - it's the perhaps a close cousin in terms of saving URLs to "tables" (channels in Arena language).
 Are.na does a little bit of the extraction pulling a screenshot, title etc from the page but doesn't go far enough (and the UI is clunky as you save over 10-20 URLs into a channel, it's not really designed for comparing and list making)
 - Rows.com is kind of like a supercharged spreadsheet (and I like how they have little tables in the UI vs one infinite canvas) but it's still too "spreadsheety" and is geared heavily to the enterprise (LinkedIn search, Crunchbase search etc).
 Still, I like the spirit.